NASA’s next space telescope could have a liquid lens and be 100x larger than Webb

 Using a bucket filled with water, they were able to make lenses with “an outstanding surface quality comparable or even better than achievable with the best polishing methods”.
 Even better, “they took only a tiny fraction of the time to construct.”

-With the proof of concept confirmed, they tested their ideas on two ZeroG parabolic flights, where they had a total of 50 periods of 15 to 20 seconds of weightlessness.
+With the of concept confirmed, they tested their ideas on two ZeroG parabolic flights, where they had a total of 50 periods of 15 to 20 seconds of weightlessness.
 Once again, they were able to successfully create liquid lenses—at least until the parabolic arc leveled out and gravity kicked back in.

 Next steps